 Overall performance is fantastic, with real punch in HDR delivery and excellent all-round performance.
 The XD9405 goes big on everything, so costs you big bucks.
 It it costs too much, check out the similar-design, but smaller X9305 instead.

-LG has a full line-up of OLED televisions in 2016 and it's the only mainstream manufacturer to offer them.
+LG had a full line-up of OLED televisions in 2016 and it was the only mainstream manufacturer to offer them - although Sony and Panasonic join the OLED party in 2017.
 They are stunning, both in terms of design and performance, setting themselves aside from the various other LED TVs that dominate this list.
 While the flagship is the Signature G6, it's the second-tier TV that's likely to be of interest: it's cheaper, but offers much the same technology.
 The picture on glass design means the display is impressively thin, but it sits on a 40W soundbar.
 Not only that, but the LG OLED TVs also offer Dolby Vision, a premium take on HDR that you won't currently find offered elsewhere.

 Deep, deep blacks, wonderful design and vibrant colours are fused into a TV that offers one of the nicest user interfaces around in webOS.
 Not only that, but the E6 also offers the intuitive Freeview Play EPG for the UK, making it fully connected, fully featured and a staggering performer.